 Directors & Key Management Personnel

-Mr Arabinda Ghosh will be retiring by rotation at the forthcoming Annual GeneralMeeting and is eligible for re-appointment.
+Mr Lakshay Kataria will be retiring by rotation at the forthcoming Annual GeneralMeeting (AGM) and has offered himself for reelection.

 Declaration by Independent Directors

-The Company has received necessary declarations from each Independent Director that he/she meets the criteria of independence laid down in section 149(6) of the Act and theListing Regulations.
+The Company has received necessary declarations from each Independent Director that he/she meets the criteria of independence as laid down in Section 149(6) of the Act and theListing Regulations.

-(b) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that period;
+b) the Directors had selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year and ofthe profit and loss of the Company for that period;

 Your Directors state that no disclosure or reporting is required in respect of thefollowing items as there were no transactions on these items during the year underreview:

-1. The Company has issued only one class of equity shares with equal rights.
+1. The Company has issued only one class of equity shares with equal voting rights.

 2. The Company has not issued any shares during the year under ESOPs or Sweat Equityor otherwise.

-The Directors wish to convey their gratitude and appreciation to all the employees ofyour Company for their valuable contribution during the year.
+The Board of Directors conveys their gratitude and appreciation to all the employees ofyour Company for their valuable contribution during the year.
 They also wish to place onrecord their appreciation for the customers shareholders investors bankers agentssuppliers distributors government and regulatory authorities stock exchanges and otherbusiness associates for their cooperation and continued support.
 The Directors regret theloss of life due to COVID-19 pandemic and have immense respect for every person who riskedtheir life and safety to fight this pandemic.